-As such, officers consider that the proposed siting of the works within this location are acceptable and make best use of the site whilst also seeking to protect the existing trees within the frontage of the site.
+Page: 28 Page 68 of 251 existing trees within the frontage of the site.
 The overall design has an appearance which does not detract from the character of other buildings within Freshwater East in that it follows a similar form, scale and uses materials which are commonly present within this area.
 Therefore, whilst several concerns have been raised in respect of the current proposal in terms of siting and design these are not shared with officers and the proposal can be supported in this instance.